planetarysystemsimager/psisim/README.md

 > python setup.py develop
 ```

+In order to run the simulations, HISPEC error budgets and sampled atmospheric data must also be downloaded.
+At the moment, these are hosted online by [Jason](https://caltech.app.box.com/s/ce7hgt56usd1vfvzhn2kv8n7d9cojro6)

 Optionally install [EXOSIMS](https://github.com/dsavransky/EXOSIMS) (if you want to simulate exoplanet populations) and [PICASO](https://github.com/natashabatalha/picaso) (if you want to generate exoplanet spectra on the fly) following the documentation for the respective packages.
+Installation can also be achieved through cloning the github repositories.

 We currently support pickles and Castelli-Kurucz stellar models through the **pysynphot** package.
 In order to use them you need to install pysynphot and download those stellar spectra.

 ### High-resolution simulations

 If you want to simulate high resolution spectra (e.g. for HISPEC, MODHIS, etc.) you also need to install the **speclite** and **PyAstronomy** packages.
 We currently support high-resolution grids of Phoenix and Sonora models.
-For those you need to download the grids yourself and then pass their path as **user_params** to the **get_stellar_spectrum** function.
-Hopefully in the future we will add some more detailed instructions on how to set this up.
+Download these files into the same directory, e.g. **/scr3/dmawet/ETC/**, and make sure paths are as follows.

+The full Phoenix HiRes Library can be downloaded through FTP here: (ftp://phoenix.astro.physik.uni-goettingen.de/HiResFITS/).
+Specific Phoenix models can be installed [here](http://phoenix.astro.physik.uni-goettingen.de/?page_id=15) if desired.
+Download Phoenix items into **/scr3/dmawet/ETC/** + *HIResFITS_lib/phoenix.astro.physik.uni-goettingen.de/HiResFITS/PHOENIX-ACES-AGSS-COND-2011/*.

+Your directory should read: ***/scr3/dmawet/ETC**/HIResFITS_lib/phoenix.astro.physik.uni-goettingen.de/HiResFITS/PHOENIX-ACES-AGSS-COND-2011/host_model/host_filename*

+[Sonora](https://zenodo.org/record/1309035#.XbtLtpNKhMA) files should be unzipped into **/scr3/dmawet/ETC**/Sonora.
+Your directory should read: ***/scr3/dmawet/ETC**/Sonora/file_name*.